Combinatorics of loop equations for branched covers of sphere: Loop equations and combinatorics

 \subsubsection{Definition of boundary conditions}

 In order to derive the loop equations, we have to deal with bi-colored maps with boundaries (or marked faces) of general type.
 A map with $n$ boundaries is a map with $n$ marked faces (polygons), each carrying a marked edge.
 The boundary conditions are defined as the color of the marked face.

+However, in the following, we need to also introduce mixed-type boundary conditions described as follows.

+A bi-colored map with $n$ mixed-type boundaries is a map with $n$ marked faces (each with a marked edge), where all unmarked faces are colored either black or white (as usual, black faces can border only white ones and vice versa).
+The marked faces are uncolored.
+In addition, edges of the map are colored in the following way.
+We say that each edge has two \emph{flanks}, associated with two possible normal directions to the edge.
+Each of these two flanks for each edge is colored either black or white such that 1) for a given edge its two flanks are oppositely colored and 2) if a given edge belongs to an unmarked face, its flank in the direction of this face has the same color as the face.
+For convenience, for a given face $\mathcal{F}$ let us call the $\mathcal{F}$-facing flanks of the edges of $\mathcal{F}$ \emph{inner} with respect to $\mathcal{F}$, and the opposite flanks \emph{outer}.

-However, in the following, we need to introduce mixed-type boundary conditions obtained by considering marked faces with sides colored differently.
-The boundary conditions of a marked face (or a boundary) are then given by the sequence of colors of the edges of this face starting from the marked edge and going clockwise from it.
+The boundary conditions of a marked face are then given by the sequence of colors of the inner flanks of the edges of this face starting from the marked edge and going clockwise from it.

-Considering a set of $n$ sequences of non-negative integers \beq S_i = b_{i,1}, a_{i,1}, b_{i,2} , a_{i,2} \dots b_{i,l_i}, a_{i,l_i} , \qquad i=1,\dots n. \eeq Here $b_{i,1}$ is the number of consecutive black edges starting from the marked edge and going clockwise (it is equal to zero if the marked edge is white), $a_{i,1}$ is the number of the following consecutive white edges, and so on.
+For a given marked face consider a set of $n$ sequences of non-negative integers \beq S_i = b_{i,1}, a_{i,1}, b_{i,2} , a_{i,2} \dots b_{i,l_i}, a_{i,l_i} , \qquad i=1,\dots n. \eeq Here $b_{i,1}$ is the number of consecutive inner black flanks starting from the inner flank of the marked edge and going clockwise (it is equal to zero if the marked edge is white), $a_{i,1}$ is the number of the following consecutive white flanks, and so on.

 We define ${\mathcal T}_{S_1,\dots,S_n}^{(g)}$ to be the number of connected bi-colored maps of genus $g$ with $n$ boundaries with the boundary conditions $S_1,\dots, S_n$.

 \br In terms of correlators of a two matrix model, one can write \beq {\mathcal T}_{S_1,\dots,S_n}^{(g)} = N^{n+2g-2} \left< \prod_{i=1}^n \Tr \left(M_1^{b_{i,1}} M_2^{a_{i,1}} M_1^{b_{i,2}} M_2^{a_{i,2}} \dots M_1^{b_{i,l_i}} M_2^{a_{i,l_i}} \right) \right>_c^g \eeq where the superscript $g$ means that we only consider the $g$'th term of the expansion in $N^{-2}$ of this correlator.